ProtocolONE/ptah-docs/content/docs/integrations-mailchimp.md

 To start, you need to allow Mailchimp service connect to your landing page in Ptah Builder.

 {{< hint >}}
 Click the Settings icon on the top menu.
-Choose the Integrations tab and click the Mailchimp icon.
+Choose the *Integrations tab* and click the *Mailchimp icon*.

 - Enter your Mailchimp login and password to log into Mailchimp.
 - Approve Mailchimp to connect your landing page.